 As also occurred in Europe, this situation has stimulated innovation among law firms, their clients and other advisers - notably investment banks - and a need to be as thorough as possible in achieving a fair result that allows a company to stay afloat.
-In particular, where "filing for
+In particular, where "filing for Chapter 11" once meant a company had reached

 These require collaboration as well as innovation.
 "Insolvency is a collective proceeding," says Alan Kornberg, chairman of the bankruptcy and corporate reorganisation department at Paul.
 Weiss, Rifkind, Wharton & Garrison.
-"You can have the greatest idea in the world, but if you can't get other people to agree, it doesn't go very far in bankruptcy.
+"You can have the greatest idea in the world, but if you can't get other people to agree, it doesn't go very far in bankruptey.

 Richard Cieri, a partner at Kirkland & Ellis with nearly 30 years' experience as a bankruptcy lawyer, agrees.
-"The more complicated the capital structure, the greater the need for professionals to put their egos aside and for business people to be realistic about the result - otherwise, you find vourself mired in court," he says.
+"The more complicated the capital structure, the greater the need for professionals to put their egos aside and for business people to be realistic about the result - otherwise, you find vourself mired in court." he says.

-So it is a sign of the times that some of the most innovative lawyering in the past two years
+So it is a sign of the times that some of the most innovative lawyering in the past two years revolved around the pre-arranged Chapter 11